 Veal Scallopini with Mushroom Cream Sauce

 Of course a good mushroom cream sauce will go with just about anything, but one of my favorites is veal.
-By quickly browning the veal, then topping with the cream sauce, you will have very tender veal with a mild sauce just perfect this time of the year.
+By quickly browning the veal, then topping with the cream sauce, you will have very tender veal with a mild yet flavorful sauce, perfect in the fall and winter.
 I love the flavor and texture you get when you combine the veal with cooked mushrooms and cream.
-You can of course substitute chicken if you prefer.
+When choosing your menu remember that, because both the veal and the sauce are rich, relatively small servings are in order.
+I usually serve two medium sized cutlets per person, often with a side of pasta I've tossed in the extra sauce.

-Ingredients (serves 4-6)
+Ingredients (serves 2-3)

-1 pound veal medallions (approximately)
+1 pound thinly sliced veal

 2 tablespoons olive oil